ivanxma/mysqlk8s/helm/ee/tips.md

   - to edit the schdule  [the patching / or edit the ic for schedule does not take any effect

 - kubectl edit ic mycluster -n [namespace]
   - to make changes on the ic configuration.
-Some may be ignored [e.g. mycnf or schedule,etc..]
+Some may be ignored [e.g. mycnf ]

 - Login to pod container sidecar / mysql
   - kubectl exec -it mycluster-0 -c mysql -n [namespace] -- bash